 Rigging Selection: 1/8, ¼-ounce 1/0 X-Strong Hogy Jig Heads

-Why this bait?
+Why This Bait?
 These bass are feeding on squid, big sand eels and butterfish and the large profile makes it easy for stripers to locate the bait in murky or turbulent water.
 During midday sun, the bone color has been the most productive.

 Colors: Bone, Bubble Gum and Amber are great for the Skinny Series.
 Light or Dark Sand Eel for the Sand Eels.

-While stemming the tide, cast and let the bait drift through the rip.
+Retrieve: While stemming the tide, cast and let the bait drift through the rip.
 A twitch/pause retrieve works very well, though sometimes a dead stick drift and retrieve on a taunt line will be very effective as the bait drifts through the current and wiggles from wave action.

-St. Croix TIS 76LM Light moderate action rod
+Rod: St. Croix TIS 76LM Light moderate action rod

 Reel: Shimano Sustain 5000